Kristina01111000/Drws_site/README.md

 - put password stuff at bottom menu
 - make widget about the powerpoint course above score card widget on right watch  dr w's lecture on the four elements
 - add some images to the first section of the slides

+- figure out survey so people can figure out elements, find a plugin, add totals up so people can get the breakdown